Keeping a close eye on your credit score is an essential practice if you want to maintain your financial health.

 Modern versions of this practice are harder to identify.
 Hackers can create a pretty comprehensive profile of you, forge an email or a notification of some kind, and make it seem as though the message they're sending comes from a trusted source and is urgent.

-For example, they might create an email that looks identical to your bank's emails and embed a link that asks you to click and provide very some sort of urgent information.
+For example, they might create an email that looks identical to your bank's emails and embed a link that asks you to click and provide some sort of urgent information.

 Once you click that link, malware rushes through your computer and harvests the information hackers are looking for.
 At that point, you're compromised.

 A general rule of thumb when it comes to suspicious or urgent emails is to just call the company or institution to verify what's going on.
-If it's that important, a phone call is totally reasonable.

 Once your information is stolen, digitally or otherwise, criminals can run rampant over your credit.